 Other types of filtration found in air purifiers:

-• Activated carbon filters: These filters consist of finely ground activated carbon, which features an electric charge capable of attracting things like odor particles.
+• Activated carbon filters: These filters have finely ground activated carbon, which has an electric charge able to attract things like odor particles.

-Should I Get an Air Purifier for Dust?
+Can an Air Purifier Remove Dust?

 Should People with Allergies Get an Air Purifier?